 Adoption is a permanent change that completely terminates all parental rights.
 The adoptive caregiver becomes the child's legal parent.

-This program is a joint project of the New Mexico Aging & Long-Term Services Department and the State Bar of New Mexico
+This program is funded by: NM Aging and Long Term Services Department, State Bar of New Mexico, and NM Civil Legal Services Commission